BjarkeEltardLarsen/stabRAS_OF50/README.md

 In Larsen and Fuhrman (2018) it was proved that (1) standard two-equation closures (k-omega and k-epsilon) are unconditionally unstable and (2) they can be simply and elegantly stabilized, thus solving this long-standing wide-spread problem.

-This repository contains formally stabilized versions of standard two-equation turbulence models for foam-extend 3.1.
-Additonally all versions in this repository, similar to the model in Larsen and Furhman (2018) also include a buoyancy production term.
+This repository contains formally stabilized versions of standard two-equation turbulence models for OpenFOAM-5.0 Additonally all versions in this repository, similar to the model in Larsen and Furhman (2018) also include a buoyancy production term.
 See e.g. Umlauf et al. (2003) or Burchard (2002) for more details.

 For any usage of these models please refer to